 Second, Medicare payments to a hospice are also subject to a separate cap based on overall average payments per admission.
 Any payments exceeding this overall hospice cap must be refunded by the hospice.
-This cap was set at \$26,157.50 per admission for the twelve-month period ended on October 31, 2013, and is adjusted annually to account for inflation.
+This cap was set at \$26,725.79 per admission for the twelve-month period ended on October 31, 2014, and is adjusted annually to account for inflation.
 VITAS' hospices may be subject to future payment reductions or recoupments as the result of this cap.

 Medicare Managed Care Programs.
 The Medicare program has entered into contracts with managed care companies to provide managed care benefits to Medicare beneficiaries who elect to participate in managed care programs.
 These managed care programs are commonly referred to as Medicare HMOs, Medicare + Choice or Medicare risk products.
 VITAS provides hospice care to Medicare beneficiaries who participate in these managed care programs, and VITAS is paid for services provided to these beneficiaries in the same way and at the same rates as those of other Medicare beneficiaries who are not in a Medicare managed care program.
-Under current Medicare policy, Medicare pays the hospice directly for services provided to these managed care program participants and then reduces the standard per-member, per-month payment that the managed care program otherwise receives.
+Under current Medicare policy, Medicare pays the hospice directly for services provided to these managed care program participants.